paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: I want to fix a bug, but need some help
 about: >
-  You will be asked to provide a script that reproduces the bug, based on our template.
+  You are required to provide a script that reproduces the bug, using our template.
+You are required to fix the bug.
+We're here to help, but no one else will fix it for you.
+If you don't fix the bug in a reasonable amount of time, your issue will be closed.
+See CONTRIBUTING.md for details.

 ---